Measles outbreak in Texas: cases, deaths, what other states it has reached and what you need to know

 Measles in Texas

-The current outbreak in Texas is centered in Gaines County, which borders New Mexico.
-The Texas Department of State Health Services has reported that all confirmed cases are in unvaccinated individuals.
+The current outbreak began in Gaines County, bordering New Mexico, Texas.
+The Texas Department of State Health Services reported that all confirmed cases were in unvaccinated persons.
+First, 13 patients - mostly school-aged children - were hospitalized, with many requiring intensive care.

-How is measles spread and what are the symptoms?
+How is measles spread, and what are the symptoms?

 Symptoms usually appear one to two weeks after exposure and include fever, cough, runny nose and red eyes, followed by a characteristic red rash.
 Although most people recover, measles can lead to serious complications such as pneumonia, brain swelling and even death.

 According to the Centers for Disease Control and Prevention (CDC), one in five unvaccinated people who contract measles will be hospitalized.
 For young children and people with weakened immune systems, the disease can be especially dangerous.
+A total of 712 cases have been confirmed, and two deaths have occurred, including one unvaccinated child.

 Declining vaccination rates and public misinformation